cynixx3/third-party-miner-installer-for-ethos/README.md

 `bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) miner action`

 **NOTICE: YOU SET THE LAST TWO WORDS** to what you want to do.
 Where the miner is the name of the miner branch in this repo and the actions are install, update, or revert
-IE for a full **install of xmrig-amd example** or an update of all files run:
+IE for a full **install of srbminer example** or an update of all files run:

-`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) xmrig-amd install`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) srbminer install`

 ### Updating
-The miner can be easily updated when new releases are out by just changing the action argument to "update" IE to only **update the xmrig-amd example** program to the latest release run:
+The miner can be easily updated when new releases are out by just changing the action argument to "update" IE to only **update the srbminer example** program to the latest release run:

-`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) xmrig-amd update`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) srbminer update`

 ### UnInstalling
-The miner can be easily uninstalled by changing the action argument to "revert" IE to **uninstall xmrig-amd example** run:
+The miner can be easily uninstalled by changing the action argument to "revert" IE to **uninstall srbminer example** run:

-`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) xmrig-amd revert`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) srbminer revert`

 ## ethOS Config Sample
 Here is an example of how to add ubqminer to ethos.
-These instructions will apply to any miner simply by changing "xmrig-amd" to the miner you want.
+These instructions will apply to any miner simply by changing "srbminer" to the miner you want.

 ### Set the miner
 You can use the miner on your local config or globally on a remote config
 ```
-globalminer xmrig-amd
+globalminer srbminer
 ```
 OR in a remote config to set just one rig
 ```
-miner c94e13 xmrig-amd
+miner c94e13 srbminer
 ```
 Where `c94e13` is your EthOS rig hostname.
 You can get **your** miners hostname by running the terminal command `hostname`